Welcome to WebmasterWorld Guest from 188.8.131.52

 * Don't forget: a domain name is an address.
 See the article on Trademark Law Basics.

-Filed end of 2007 in the US.
+What year did you trademark the word to use for your business?Filed end of 2007 in the US.
 It took several months to complete.

 Which country (or countries) did you trademark it in?

 If the "first user" wishes to they could sue the conflicting domain name owner in federal court.I created my first site using another TLD in 2008.

 [common word] was registered in 1995 by a popular domainer

 [trademark] Filed end of 2007 in the US.

 Attempts to secure rights of exclusive use to words in common usage, such as generic descriptors, usually fail - if not "in the first round" (at trademark office) then in the second (in court)Yes, my application got rejected the first time but I was able to secure the name the second round [without a lawyer] :)